LIYSF Participants Present 'FameLab Style' Event 2017

 2. Camilla Hurst – The role of materials and surfaces in the transmission of bacteria

 700,000 people die worldwide each year due to resistant bacteria.
 Camilla Hurst captured the audience with this scary statistic.
 Bacteria are increasingly becoming resistant to antibiotics.
 What is scarier, is that we are dependent on antibiotics as support in our modern life.
 Therefore, thinking of ways of ways to prevent the spread of bacteria is vital.

 Bacteria are transmitted everywhere and by everyone.
 Thus, making it instantly difficult to avoid it.
 Hurst presented her project at the Science Bazaar by explaining that the highest percentage of bacteria is transmitted in public places with the crucial importance of decreasing bacteria within schools too.
 She took an interestingly unique way to investigate the reduction of the impacts of bacteria.

 Hurst discovered the key following factors to reduce the impact of bacteria spreading:

-The innovative presentation not only considered the vital importance to decrease bacteria in the world due to the problematic consequences, but also to do so in an effective way!
+The innovative presentation not only considered the vital importance to decrease bacteria in the world due to the problematic consequences but also to doing so in an effective way!

 The importance of international opportunities